 - Translate to Spanish and German

-- Upload all 3 subtitle tracks to internal platform
+- Upload all 3 tracks to your internal platform

-Time saved: 70% — faster than manual transcription + translation services
+Time saved: about 70%.
+Faster than manual transcription plus translation services.

 VidNotes Pricing